Traditional Thai Clothing-16 Beautiful Outfits From Thailand

 ↓ 9 – Suea Pat

 Suea means “shirt” while “Pai” means to wrap sideways or to smear”.
 In Thai culture, the suea pat is a long-sleeved shirt without buttons.
-It is worn by covering the right panel of the shirt over by the left panel.
+It is worn by covering the right panel of the shirt over the left panel.
 These two panels are then fastened together with strings holding them together.
-Suea Pat traditionally has large gold-colored collars.
+Suea Pat traditionally has large gold-coloured collars.
 It is worn to weddings and other ceremonies by the females.
-It is more commonly seen in Nothern Thailand.
+It is more commonly seen in northern Thailand.

 traditional thai outfits (1)